This comprehensive tour of China visits

 wall.
 Picnic lunch provided.
 (B, L)

-train to Xian and stay at the Sofitel on Renmin Square for 2
+High-speed train* to Xian and stay at the Sofitel on Renmin Square for

 Morning tour of the city walls, then continue to